Joy-xuaxua/Club-Equipment-Managment-System/README.md

 # Club-Equipment-Managment-System
 It's a Java OOP project required by a course.
-The grade for this project was A.
+The grade for this project was A. This project was finished on 04/2022, and uploaded on 02/2023.

 ## Get-started
 Main.java is for running this project.
 After running main.java, path of the file containing commands is asked to input.
 Files named "*.txt" includes all types of commands in this project and serve to help test this project.